|

 moving parts.
 Compared to other alternative energy systems, it also requires less

-noise or hazards like the rotating blades of a wind turbine.
+and doesn't create noise or hazards like the rotating blades of a wind turbine.

 - Limited by the available sunlight.
 Solar energy is only available during day when the